Eastern Ontario Resource Centre Director

 The Huntington Society of Canada (HSC) is a leading Canadian charity dedicated to a world free from Huntington disease (HD).
 For 47 years, HSC has strived for excellence by providing practical help for families coping with HD, increasing national and international awareness of HD, advocating for public policy change, and investing in innovative Canadian biomedical and clinical research to slow and prevent this disease.

-As a member of the HSC national Family Services team, you will be responsible for facilitating a process whereby people living with Huntington disease (HD), their caregivers and family members understand and adjust to the changes and losses brought about by HD, and as a result, maximize the quality of their lives.
+As a member of the HSC national Family Services team, you will be responsible for facilitating a process whereby people living with Huntington disease (HD), their carers and family members understand and adjust to the changes and losses brought about by HD, and as a result, maximize the quality of their lives.
 You will work with professionals and volunteers to ensure HSC clients have access to a full continuum of services to meet their unique needs.

-The responsibilities of the social worker will include outreach for client and family meetings, education sessions for community services, support group facilitation for people living with HD and their caregivers, collaboration with the Ottawa HD and Genetics clinics, casual part time staff supervision and advocacy.
+The responsibilities of the social worker will include outreach for client and family meetings, education sessions for community services, support group facilitation for people living with HD and their carers, collaboration with the Ottawa HD and Genetics clinics, casual part time staff supervision and advocacy.

 - Degree (BSW/MSW) in social work or related field